Table of Contents

 Note

-• 3D objects must be placed under the automatically generated MegaBlocks > Block_* node to ensure correct rendering positions of virtual content during runtime.
+• 3D objects must be placed under the Block node to ensure that the rendering position of the virtual content is correct at runtime.

-In the Unity menu, go to File > Build Settings > Player Settings, click the Android icon to bring up the corresponding settings for the Android platform.
+Navigate through the Unity menu File > Build Settings > Player Settings, click on the Android icon to bring up the corresponding settings for the Android platform.

 switchtoandroid

-• Change the Package Name to the Package Name displayed on the License Key page
+• Change the Package Name to the Package Name shown on the License Key page.

 androidPackageName